 Your SLR questionnaire needs to be completed to ensure that fees are calculated at the correct California resident rate.
 The information you submit will be used to determine whether you and your parents meet the requirements for California resident tuition as of the first day of instruction of the term.

-Many students will have completed this requirement based on they responded to questions in their UC application.
-If the SLR is listed on your checklist, you should completed it as soon as possible as failure to submit your SLR or any requested documents will affect your financial aid package and result in nonresident fees being assessed to your student account.
+Many students will have completed this requirement based on how they responded to questions in their UC application.
+If the SLR is listed on your checklist, you should complete it as soon as possible as failure to submit your SLR or any requested documents will affect your financial aid package and result in nonresident fees being assessed to your student account.
 Don't wait; this process can be completed before you submit your SIR.

 Video: About the Statement of Legal Residence (SLR)

 The Entry Level Writing Requirement (ELWR) is a graduation requirement for the University of California.
 You can satisfy it with a qualifying score on the Analytical Writing Placement Exam (AWPE) offered to all first year students on the second Saturday of May at regional testing centers.
 In early April, you will receive a letter directing you to the test center at which you must take the test.